VillagerUnknown/VillagerCoin-CoinStacks/README.md

 and a Large Copper Coin Stack provides 100 Copper Coins as 1 Silver Coin.)_

 Coin Stacks can be crafted by placing an item stack of Copper, Iron, Gold, Emerald, or Netherite Villager Coins in the center of a 3x3 crafting table and placing a piece of string on each side to surround the coin.
+_This recipe will not work with non-core coins like Collectables or Instant Effect Coins._

 * Small Coin Stacks can be crafted by surrounding 1 coin with string.
 * Medium Coin Stacks can be crafted by surrounding 50 coins with string.